The Founder’s Journey:

 Just a string of assignments.
 A series of restarts.
 A reputation with no place to take it.

 I had no family of my own.
 No real rest to look forward to.
-Just the persistent need to stay afloat somehow.
+Just the persistent need to stay afloat.

 But the hardest part?
 Feeling like the last twenty years were all for nothing.